Use of Probiotics in Rabbits

 Penney DH et al., The microflora of the alimentary tract of rabbits in relation to pH, diet and cold.
 J. Appl.
 Rabbit Res.
 1986; 9: 152.156

-2. Once stomach is passed, do the bacteria survive the anaerobic conditions of the cecum ?
+2. After the stomach is passed, the question arises as to whether the bacterial population will survive the anaerobic conditions of the cecum.

 Ref: